rikuthinks/rust-cargo-cheatsheet/README.md

 Sometimes you may find yourself forgetting these key Cargo commands while you work on your projects.

-Here are they are for your convenience:
+Here they are for your convenience:

 * `cargo version`: Show version information to confirm Cargo is installed.
 * `cargo new`: Create a new project.